-Buying a surplus of gift cards is often part of the points and miles game.
-Perhaps it is to manufacture spend to hit a certain spend threshold for a credit card bonus.
-Or you could be stockpiling gift cards when a card offers bonuses for shopping categories (like drugstores) that sell them.
+Buying gift cards is often part of the points and miles game.
+Perhaps you’re buying them to hit a certain spend threshold for a credit card bonus.
+Or you might be stockpiling gift cards when a credit card offers bonuses for shopping categories in certain stores (like drugstores and grocery stores) that sell them.

-The Chase Freedom card has rotating 5% cash back categories, like spending at drugstores through March 31st, 2019.
+The Chase Freedom card has rotating 5% cash back categories, like spending at drugstores and supermarkets.

-Many people find themselves left with a few, or possibly an entire stack, of almost-empty and partially used gift cards.
+No matter your reason for buying gift cards, many people find themselves left with a few, or possibly an entire stack, of almost-empty and partially used gift cards.
 Truth be told, I’ve got two such cards hanging out in my wallet right now.
-Here’s a few simple but important tips to maximize your gift cards.

 1. Don’t Let Your Gift Cards Go To Waste